kuantumlad/phi6-analysis/README.md

 # retro-sidis
-This repo holds the analysis code of Nathan Harrison.
-I am slightly changing things so that I can use it on the interactive farm for my analysis.
+This repo holds the analysis code of Nathan Harrison and the hadron modification from David Riser.
+I am changing aa few core things so that the software fits my phi analysis project.